deeponion/deeponion/README.md

 are testing multi-machine code that needs to operate across the internet.

 If you are testing something that can run on one machine, run with the -regtest option.
-In regression test mode blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regest mode.
+In regression test mode, blocks can be created on-demand; see qa/rpc-tests/ for tests that run in -regtest mode.

 **DEBUG_LOCKORDER**